Understanding Your CP137 Notice

 How do I show the tax liabilities?

 If you are a monthly depositor, enter the payroll tax due for each month in the monthly summary of federal tax liability.
-If you are a semi-weekly depositor, use Form 943-A to enter the tax due for each date you paid your employees.
+If you are a semi-weekly depositor, use Form 943-A, Agricultural Employer's Record of Federal Tax Liability (.pdf), to enter the tax due for each date you paid your employees.

 What do I do if the tax liability on the notice is incorrect?

 The tax liability on the notice includes only the tax liability on your original Form 943 for last year.
-Don’t include amended returns.
+Do not include amended returns.
 Determine your deposit requirements based on the correct original tax liability for last year.

 Do I have to file electronically?